 The New-York Historical Society is considered New York’s First Museum.
 It was established in 1804 by 11 men who had just lived through the American Revolution and saw that “New York’s citizens needed to take decisive action to preserve eyewitness evidence of their own historical moment”.
 They established the museum to make sure that the accounts and artifacts didn’t fade away with the individuals who had lived through this formative time in our country and city’s history.

-The New-York Historical Society predates the founding of the Metropolitan Museum of Art by nearly 70 years and houses art from many famous NYC artists, like Gilbert Stuart, Rembrandt Peale, or Thomas Cole.
+The New-York Historical Society predates the founding of the Metropolitan Museum of Art by nearly 70 years and houses art and exhibits from many famous NYC artists, like Gilbert Stuart, Rembrandt Peale, or Thomas Cole.
 The NYHS has been housed in many buildings, including the Government House (which once was a temporary residence for the President) from 1809 to 1816, until moving into its current building in 1908.

 Fun Facts about the New-York Historical Society

 - In 2017, it opened the Center for Women’s History, which is the first of its kind within the walls of a major museum.

 - The historical society uses an archaic spelling of the city – hyphenating New-York was popular when the institution was founded and they haven’t changed the title to this day.

 - In the 1970’s and 80’s, the N-YHS was so short on cash that they closed to the public until 1995.